 - Reading the Report

-- Hiding Events
+- Hide Noisy Events

 You can view both outgoing paths and incoming paths to a specified event, and Pathfinder will generate paths of up to five steps in depth.